Tour Length

 4Is 3 days a good length of time for a safari in Etosha?

-“In my opinion, 3 days is a minimum period of time for an affordable safari holiday in Etosha.
+“In my opinion, 3 days is the minimum for a safari holiday in Etosha.
 Having a few extra days would make it even better.
-When thinking about this, don’t forget that a 3-day trip means only 2 nights and 1 full day in the park.
-On day 1, hopefully with an early start, you will travel to Etosha, and on day 3 you will leave, preferably late in the day.
-Within this time frame, you should get at least four game drives in the park.
+Keep in mind that a 3-day trip means only 2 nights and 1 full day in the park.
+On day 1, you will travel to Etosha, hopefully with an early start, and on day 3 you will leave, preferably late in the day.
+Within this time frame, you should be able to enjoy at least four game drives in the park.
 Etosha is a very large park.
 With only 3 days at your disposal, you shouldn’t try to see too much.
-Although in 3 days I would recommend to concentrate on getting to know one area of the park really well, you might be able to see two areas and use the drive between the two as a way of seeing more, possibly even combining your transfer with a game drive.”
+I would recommend getting to know one area of the park really well, although you might be able to explore two areas and use the drive between them as a way of seeing more.
+You could possibly even combine your transfer with a game drive.”

 5Etosha Reviews